Aiven-Open/prometheus-exporter-plugin-for-opensearch/CONTRIBUTING.md

 ## Code of Conduct
-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+This project has adopted the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://www.contributor-covenant.org/faq/).

 ## Security issue notifications